bfreuden/ansible-cheat-sheet/README.md

 https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html

-The default inventory is /etc/ansible/hosts

-The inventory is a file containing a list of machines.
+The inventory is a file containing the list of managed machines.

+The default inventory is in /etc/ansible/hosts.

+Here is an example:

 ```ini
 mail.example.com